RobDavenport/Game-Design/Projects/Production/Tile Laying Roguelike.md

 	2. +1 Win point

 Danger Mitigation Tiles
-Helps mitigate against danger
+Helps mitigate against danger, either reducing danger of the tiles, or increasing the danger cap
-1. LINE Danger Reducer, passive, minor credits
+1. LINE Danger Reducer, passive
-2. LINE Danger Reducer, passive, medium credits
-3. Reduces danger on (3x3) tiles around around it, passive
-4. ???
-1 more
+2. AREA danger reducer, passive
+3. Global +1 danger cap increaser

 Booters
-have an ability which removes a tile from the grid for the round
+have an ability which removes a tile from the grid for the rest of the round
 1. LINE booter, activated, credits
 2. LINE booter, on entry, credits
 3. ADJACENT Booter, on activate